ropensci/GSODR/data-raw/fetch_isd-history.md

   - A new field, STNID, a concatenation of the USAF and WBAN fields, is added

-  - Stations are checked against Natural Earth 1:10 ADM0 Cultural data, stations not mapping in the isd-history reported country are dropped
+  - Stations are checked against Natural Earth 1:10 ADM0 cultural data, stations not mapping in the isd-history reported country are dropped

   - 90m hole-filled SRTM digital elevation (Jarvis *et al.* 2008) is